confluentinc/autogen-kafka/README.md

 ## 🤝 Contributing

-This repository is part of the Confluent organization on GitHub and is open to contributions from the community.
+This repository is part of the broader AutoGen ecosystem and welcomes contributions from the community.

 1. Fork the repository
-2. Create a feature branch
+2. Create a feature branch (`git checkout -b feature/amazing-feature`)
-3. Make your changes
+3. Make your changes with appropriate tests
-4. Add tests if applicable
+4. Ensure all tests pass (`uv run pytest`)
 5. Submit a pull request

-Please see the [LICENSE](LICENSE) file for contribution terms.
+Please ensure your code follows the project's coding standards and includes appropriate tests.

 ## 📄 License